Tsirelson's Bound Prohibits Communication Through a Disconnected Channel: Bob's estimator

-Consider a \emph{binary channel} whose input is a $\pm 1$--valued Bernoulli random variable $\mathbf{x}$ and whose output is another $\pm 1$--valued Bernoulli random variable $\mathbf{y}$.
-The channel correlations are defined by means of \eqref{eq:channelcorrelation}.
-If the channel is symmetric then from which it follows that $c_{-1} = c_1 = E[\mathbf{x} \mathbf{y}]$.
+In Section~\ref{sec:vandam} we used the van~Dam protocol to construct a symmetric channel whose input is a $\pm 1$--valued Bernoulli random variable $\mathbf{x}$ and whose output is another $\pm 1$--valued Bernoulli random variable $\mathbf{y}$.
+The channel correlation is~$c^n$.